Berkeley Science Books

 When an apple falls to earth the force of gravity pulls it.
 Exactly how does this force affect the apple's trajectory?
 Newton answered this question with his Second Law of Motion, which states that F(orce) = M(ass) * A(acceleration).
 For a falling apple, we know the force, that is gravity, and we know the mass of the apple, so, using the equation A = F / M, we can compute the apple’s acceleration.

-Suppose the apple's position is given by the function p(t).
-At this point, we don’t know the equation defining p.
-We’re write p in bold type to remind us that we don’t know how to compute it at this point.
-We do know that the apple's velocity function is p’(t). graphs of linear functions with same slope The derivative of velocity is acceleration, so p’’(t) is the apple's acceleration function.
-From Newton’s Second Law of Motion, we do know that p’’(t) = F / M. This is an example of a differential equation (DE).
-A differential equation is an equation that contains the derivative (a second derivative in the example above) of an unknown function (p is unknown in the sense that all we have specified is its name, we don’t know how to compute it).
+The rate of change of velocity, that is the derivative of velocity, is acceleration.
+By convention the name of the derivative of p'(t) is p''(t), so p’’(t) is the name of the apple's acceleration function.
+From Newton’s Second Law of Motion, we know that p’’(t) = F / M. This is an example of a differential equation (DE).
+A differential equation is an equation that contains the derivative (a second derivative in the example above) of an unknown function (p is unknown in the sense that all we have specified is its name, we don’t know the equation that defines it).

 We’ll solve the above DE in Volume 2, for now, consider an easier case: suppose no forces are acting on the apple, then p’’(t) = F / M = 0 / M = 0.
 Can you solve this differential equation?
-That is, can you come up with an equation for p(t) so that p’’(t) = 0?
-Hint: differential equations always have more than one solution, and every p we’ve defined to this point solves this DE.
-Consider, if p(t) = V * t + P0, the p’(t) = V and p’’(t) = 0.
-In words, the runner’s velocity is constant so the runner’s acceleration is 0, thus any constant velocity motion p solves the DE p’’(t) = 0.
+That is, can you come up with an equation defining p(t) so that p’’(t) = 0?
+Well, how about a position function for constant velocity motion?
+Consider, if p(t) == V * t + P0, then p’(t) = V, that is the runner's velocity is constant, and so the runner's acceleration is 0, that is p’’(t) = 0.
+So any constant velocity motion p has zero acceleration and solves the DE p’’(t) = 0.